ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

    The generated file ipradar2 will be inside the folder /dist_exec Generate an executable file in the system environment:
    ######################################################
-   Be aware you will make packages available to the whole system!
+   Be aware that in this case you will make packages available to the whole system!
    Check the access rights of gen_exec_in_system.sh and allow execution if required.
        double-click on gen_exec_in_system.sh
        (select: execute in a terminal)